todd-dsm/mac-ops/README.md

-mac-ops
+# mac-ops

 =====

-Automation to build a great MBP Desktop with a base configurtion for DevOps people.
+Automation to build a great MBP with a base configurtion for DevOps.
 Before you can build anything, you first need the tools.

 This needs refactoring but its still better than starting from scratch.
 If you find value in it, please feel free to fork/use it.